mbitzos/CTCI-Notes/problems/Stack and Queue Questions.md

 - endLeft:have a pointer for the end of the first stack which grows from the left
 - endRight:have a pointer for the end of the second stack which grows from the right
 - end/startMiddle:have a pointer for the start and end of the middle stack which grows from the middle (can start at 1/3 point)
+- This questions veyr much just psuedocode for interview required

 </a>